galichy79/galichy79.github.io/_posts/2020-05-21-this-is-yamt.md

 ---
-title: This is YAMT!
+title: This is Tolza!
 layout: post
 categories: [Typography, Markdown, Tips]
 image: /assets/img/logo.jpg
-description: "Welcome to YAMT - Yet Another Minimal Theme."
+description: "Welcome to Tolza"
 ---

 Welcome to YAMT - Yet Another Minimal Theme.
 YAMT is a minimal Jekyll theme focused on simplicity and ease-of-use.
 It has great modularity, allowing you to easily decide what you actually want on your website.